MohidFarhan/MohidFarhan.github.io/_posts/2025-10-26-Unification-of-General-Relativity-and-Cosmology.md

 ## Introduction
 In modern cosmology, everything begins with a metric, which is a mathematical recipe for measuring distances and intervals in spacetime.
 Just as Pythagoras’ theorem tells us how to measure straight lines in flat space (see blog 5), general relativity tells us how to measure distances and times in a curved, evolving universe.

 One of the most powerful and widely used metrics in cosmology is the Friedmann–Lemaître–Robertson–Walker (FLRW) metric.
 It captures the most fundamental symmetries of our universe: that it looks the same everywhere (homogeneity) and in every direction (isotropy).
-These symmetries means that the universe is unchanged under rotation and translation.
+These symmetries mean that the universe is unchanged under rotation and translation.
 These assumptions may sound bold, but astonishingly, astronomical observations such as the cosmic microwave background (CMB) and the large-scale distribution of galaxies confirm them to remarkable precision.

 In today’s blog, we’ll take a step-by-step look at how the FLRW metric is built from symmetry arguments, and then attempt to calculate the curvature of the metric.
 This is a natural progression of blog 5, and unifies general relativity with cosmology.
 The satisfaction of our assumptions naturally give rise to 3 cases, which will be elegantly encompassed in the final form of the FLRW metric.